 - Direct laying system

 Direct Laying System of Cable Installation

-This method of installing the cables requires laying of conduit or duct of glazed stone, cast iron or concrete in the ground with manholes at suitable position along the cable route.
+This method of installing the cables requires laying of conduit or duct of glazed stone, cast iron, or concrete in the ground with manholes at a suitable position along the cable route.
 The cables are pulled into positions from respective manholes.

-In this system, the cable laid into trough of cast iron or stoneware asphalt or treated wood.
-When the cable is laid into the position the trough is filled with a bituminous of asphalt compound and then covered over the cable to be laid.
+In this system, the cable is laid into the trough of cast iron or stoneware asphalt, or treated wood.
+When the cable is laid into the position the trough is filled with bituminous asphalt compound and then covered over the cable to be laid.
 A lead cover as a trough provides good mechanical support.